Calabi-Yau Threefolds from Vex Triangulations: 4D Reflexive Polytopes I: Theoretical Aspects

 A couple of comments are in order.
-First, regarding point configuration triangulations (i.e., the second-to-last bullet above), let us touch base with a concept introduced in \cite{Berglund:2016nvh}: namely, \textit{VEX polytopes}.
+First, regarding point configuration triangulations (i.e., the second-to-last bullet above), let us make contact with a concept introduced in \cite{Berglund:2016nvh}: namely, \textit{VEX polytopes}.
 While vex triangulations induce non-star triangulations of reflexive polytopes, they induce star triangulations of a particular VEX polytope.
 In particular, recalling \cref{eq:simplex_poly}, to any fan $\Sigma$ constructed from an $n$-dimensional reflexive polytope $\Delta^\circ$ one can associate the union

 If $\Sigma$ was an FRST, $\nabla = \Delta^\circ$ because the $\Pi_\sigma$ fully triangulate $\Delta^\circ$.
 However, if $\Sigma$ is a vex triangulation, $\nabla$ is $\Delta^\circ$ with the non-star simplices of the associated point configuration triangulation excised.
 This non-convex union of simplices is what is called the VEX polytope \cite{Berglund:2016nvh}, and $\Sigma$ does triangulate it with the simplices $\Pi_\sigma$.
 In particular, $0$ belongs to each $\Pi_\sigma$, so we say the vex triangulation $\Sigma$ star-triangulates the VEX polytope $\nabla$.
 We will not employ VEX polytopes further.